 As per Google’s autocomplete policy guidelines, predictions on suicidal searches come under harmful or dangerous behavior and hence do not yield desired results.

 Chatbots for Identifying Anxiety and Depression

 According to the World Health Organization (WHO), an estimate of 60 percent of people who commit suicide have major depression.
-Different versions of suicide-prevention AI-tools are being deployed to address symptoms like depression that could possibly lead to a suicide.
+Different versions of suicide-prevention AI-tools are being deployed to address symptoms like depression that could possibly lead to suicide.